FrontMen/resumator/server/README.md

   the input.docx can be found in the `/docx` folder

 - Add output.docx in docx folder
-  currently it creates the output.docx in the `/routes` folder. it would be better to move it in the `/docx` folder.
+  currently, it creates the output.docx in the `/routes` folder. it would be better to move it in the `/docx` folder.

 - Other chores.
   - it probably needs some refactoring here in there like using more async calls over .then.
-  - missing typings: not everything is typed or typed correct at this point.
+  - missing typings: not everything is typed or typed correctly at this point.

 _**Bug to Fix**_

-- The API needs to be logged in as a Firebase user in order to get permission to fetch the resume data.
+- The API needs to be logged in as a Firebase user to get permission to fetch the resume data.